Text2Grad: Reinforcement Learning from Natural Language Feedback: Experiments

 \subsection{Datasets Overview}

 \textbf{SLF5K}~\citep{scheurer2023training}: A summarization dataset with 5,000 Reddit posts, human-written summaries, and feedback.
-We use all 5,000 samples for SFT, reward modeling, and policy training, with 500 held out for evaluation. \textbf{KodCode}~\citep{xu2025kodcode}: A code generation benchmark with 447K question–solution–test triplets across 12 domains.
-We sample 9K GPT-4o completions (with ChatGPT-3.5 negatives) to train the reward model, and use KodCode-Light-RL-10k for policy optimization. \textbf{UltraFeedback}~\citep{cui2023ultrafeedback}: A QA dataset with 64K prompts and 256K completions from 17 models.
+We use all 5,000 samples for SFT, reward modeling, and policy training, with 500 for evaluation. \textbf{KodCode}~\citep{xu2025kodcode}: A code generation benchmark with 447K question–solution–test triplets across 12 domains.
+We sample 9K GPT-4o completions to train the reward model, and use KodCode-Light-RL-10k for policy optimization. \textbf{UltraFeedback}~\citep{cui2023ultrafeedback}: A QA dataset with 64K prompts and 256K completions from 17 models.
 Following \citet{huang2024self}, we split the data into 30\% SFT, 50\% reward modeling, and 20\% RL.